drukmano/quent/README.md

 Although considered unpythonic, in some cases the [cascade design](https://en.wikipedia.org/wiki/Fluent_interface) can be very helpful.
-The `Cascade` class is identical to `Chain`, except that during the chain's evaluation, each chain item is evaluated using the root value as an argument (or in other words, the current chain value is always the chain's root value).
+The `Cascade` class is identical to `Chain`, except that during the chain's evaluation, each chain item is evaluated using the root value as an argument (or in other words, the current value is always the chain's root value).
 The return value of `Cascade.run()` is always its root value.
 ```python
 from quent import Cascade